 How much time is involved?

-Leader Orientation, project and resource training are offered by program staff several times a year.
+4-H staff provide a general orientation as well as project and resource training several times a year.
 Trainings are localized around the county to give you easy access.
-In addition, the monthly newsletter provides information on subject matter, training dates and resources for your club
+In addition, the monthly newsletter & website provide helpful information on subject matter, training dates and resources for volunteers.

 Awards and Recognition